STATEMENT OF CLIENT RIGHTS

 - You have a right to appropriate assessment of pain in determining treatment needs.

 - You have a right to refuse treatment offered, unless there is an immediate danger to yourself or others.
-However, if you refuse to cooperate or participate in a recommended treatment (for example, counseling or wellness day programs when receiving medication), OBHAW may limit services.
+However, if you refuse to cooperate or participate in a recommended treatment (for example, counseling or day treatment when receiving medication), OBHAW may limit services.

 - You have the right to not be denied treatment based on your actual or perceived sero status, HIV related condition, or AIDS.